megmaciver13/gottabeglutenfree-front/README.md

 You will need node installed on your local system.

 Ensure that the API for the back end is working at: https://gottabeglutenfree.herokuapp.com/.
-The repo for the back end can be found at: https://github.com/megmaciver13/gottabeglutenfree-back.

 ### Installing